Breathing exercises and special techniques can help with asthma symptoms and increase your overall lung strength, capacity, and health.

 • Jogging – jogging can help strengthen the muscles you use for breathing, as well as improve your fitness as a whole.

-• Team sports – team sports that involve short bursts of physical activity, such as netball, volleyball, football or athletics can be good choices to try.
+• Team sports – team sports that involve short bursts of physical activity, such as netball, volleyball, football, or athletics can be good choices to try.

 Sometimes exercise can trigger asthma symptoms to worsen.
-This is believed to be due to the fact that you breathe faster and through your mouth while you exercise, and that the air going into your lungs might be colder and drier than usual.
+This is believed to be due to you breathing faster and through your mouth while you exercise, and that the air going into your lungs might be colder and drier than usual.
 For some people, the change in temperature can cause the airways to narrow, triggering asthma symptoms.
 One way of reducing the risk of exercise triggering asthma is to ensure you warm up well beforehand and cool down property after exercising.
 Or if cold air is problematic, try indoor forms of exercise instead.

 Tips for exercising safely with asthma: